imagej/imagej.github.io/_pages/Hough_Circle_Transform.md

 #### *Raw Hough transform series*

-{% include thumbnail src='/images/pages/Raw Output.png' title=' '%} This option will output a stack where each slice is the transform for specified radius.
+{% include thumbnail src='/images/pages/Raw Output.png' title=''%} This option will output a stack where each slice is the transform for specified radius.
 Each slice is also labelled with the radius (in pixels) and resolution in the header.
 If the inputted data was a multi-frame stack, then the transform will return a hyperstack, where the Z-dimension is each radius tested, and the T-dimension is each frame in the movie.

 To save memory, the Hough scores are set to an 8-bit scale, with the highest score in the transform search space getting a value of 255 (i.e. no saturation).
 If the inputted data was a movie, each frame will be rescaled independently.
 However, while the scores are down-sampled to an 8-bit scale, a Hough transform adds an extra dimension to your dataset, so be sure you will have sufficient RAM if your movie and search space are large.